prody/ProDy/doc/tutorial.rst

 0.08
 0.07

-PCA data can be saved on disck using :func:`~prody.dynamics.saveModel`
+PCA data can be saved on disck using :func:`~.saveModel`
 function:

 >>> saveModel(pca)